 We provide after-school programs and summer camp to the low-income residents of the neighborhood.
-Teens come into the center at night and on weekends to meet with our street outreach worker who engages Stamford youth who need help finding ways to redirect their attention toward positive activities like learning job-seeking skills.
+Teens come into the center at night and on weekends to meet with our outreach worker who engages Stamford youth who need help finding ways to redirect their attention toward positive activities like learning job-seeking skills.
 We provide job search and employment consulting to adults and teens using our center.
 We have collaborated with the Waterside Coalition to host job fairs.
-We help teens and adults write their resumes and conduct job searches: Teens and young adults get our help at this time of the year searching and applying for summer jobs offered through the City of Stamford and local camps.
+We help teens and adults write their resumes and conduct job searches: Teens and young adults get our help searching and applying for summer jobs offered through the City of Stamford and local camps.
 Youth in this program get referrals to the Domus-operated Work & Learn program, where youth at high risk of court involvement or those with criminal justice records improve their skills and establish a work record which is critical to their ability to secure outside employment.

-Our program participants have the fewest financial resources with typically 75% of our participants 18 or younger qualifying for free or reduced lunch in their schools.
-In the after-school program, youth of color comprise 98% of the youth served at Chester Addison, with 59% Black, 33% Hispanic, 5% multi-racial, and 1% bi-racial.
+Our program participants have the fewest financial resources with 86% of our participants qualifying for free or reduced lunch in their schools.
+In the after-school program, youth of color comprise 98% of the youth served at Chester Addison, with 60% Black, 33% Hispanic, and 6% multi-racial.
 We serve more males than females, with 60% female and 40% male.
 Most youth using CACC live in a single-parent household.
-Our after-school program participants range in age, with 8% aged 5, 83% 6 to 12 years old, and 9% 13 to 14 years old.
+Our after-school program participants range in age, with 84% 6 to 12 years old, and 16% 13 to 15 years old.